noodldocs/noodldocs.github.io/nodes/standard/number-remapper.md

 <div class = "node-outputs">

 ## Outputs

 **Remapped Value**
-The result of remapping the *Input Value* with the values specified above
+The result of remapping the _Input Value_ with the values specified above.

 </div>